Passive survivability: Drought

-Natural Disasters
+Natural disasters

 Natural disasters such as hurricanes, earthquakes, tornadoes, and other storm events can result in destruction of infrastructure that provides key electricity, water, and energy sources.
 Flooding after extreme precipitation is a major threat to buildings and utilities.
 The resulting electricity or water shortages can pose more of a threat than the event itself, often lasting longer than the initial disaster.

-Terrorism Threats
+Terrorist threats

-Terrorism threats and cyberterrorism can also cause an interruption in power supply.
+Terrorist threats and cyberterrorism can also cause an interruption in power supply.
 Attacks on central plants or major distribution segments, or hacking of a utility grid’s control system are possible threats that could cut off electricity, water, or fuel.

-Passive Design Strategies
+Passive design strategies

 There are many passive strategies that require no electricity but instead can provide heating, cooling, and lighting for a building through proper design.
 In envelope-dominated buildings, the climate and surroundings have a greater effect on the interior of the structure due to a high surface area to volume ratio and minimal internal heat sources.
 Internally dominated buildings, such as the typical office building, are more affected by internal heat sources like equipment and people, however the building envelope still plays an important role, especially during a power outage.

 While the distinction between the two types of buildings can sometimes be unclear, all buildings have a balance point temperature that is a result of building design and function.
 Balance point temperature is the outdoor temperature under which a building requires heating.
 An internally dominated structure will have a lower balance point temperature because of more internal heat sources, which means a longer overheated period and shorter under-heated period.
 Achieving a livable thermal environment during a power outage is dependent on the balance point temperature, as well as the interaction with the surrounding environment.
 A key aspect of all design for passive survivability is climate-responsive design.
 Passive strategies should be chosen based on climate and local conditions, in addition to building function.